CDRT/mk_docs/docs/ref/bios/wmi/wmi_guide.md

 ### Limitations and Notes

-- When setting multiple BIOS settings during the same session prior to restarting, only call the SaveBiosSettings method once at the end instead of after each call to SetBiosSetting.
++ When setting multiple BIOS settings during the same session prior to restarting, only call the SaveBiosSettings method once at the end instead of after each call to SetBiosSetting.
 This will prevent possible issues with overloading the WMI handler.
 All settings that have been changed will be saved with one call to SaveBiosSettings.

-- A password cannot be set using this method when one does not already exist.
++ A password cannot be set using this method when one does not already exist.
 Passwords can only be changed or cleared.
-- To remove the power-on password when a supervisor password is set, it must be done in three steps total:
++ To remove the power-on password when a supervisor password is set, it must be done in three steps total:
     1. Change the supervisor password.
 It’s OK to specify the same password as both the current and the new, in case you don’t really want to change it.
 But you must do this step.
     2. Change the power-on password by specifying the current password and a NULL string as the new password.
-	3. Reboot (do not reboot between steps 1 and 2).
+    3. Reboot (do not reboot between steps a and b).
--  Some security-related settings can only be disabled when a Supervisor password exists.
++ Some security-related settings can only be disabled when a Supervisor password exists.
 For example, the following BIOS settings cannot be changed from Enable to Disable unless you have a Supervisor password:
-	- SecureBoot
+  + SecureBoot
-	- SecureRollbackPrevention
+  + SecureRollbackPrevention
-	- PhysicalPresenceForTpmClear
+  + PhysicalPresenceForTpmClear
-	- PhysicalPresenceForTpmProvision
+  + PhysicalPresenceForTpmProvision

 ## Security over Remote Connections

 WMI-based administration scripts operating over a remote connection send data over the network in clear text by default.
 You can enhance security by modifying WMI-based administration scripts to establish an encrypted remote connection as follows:

-- Set an impersonation level of "impersonate"
++ Set an impersonation level of "impersonate"
--  Set an authentication level of "pktPrivacy"
++ Set an authentication level of "pktPrivacy"